-The Alisal Union School District Superintendent and the Alisal Union School District Board of Education partially agree with this finding.
+The Monterey County Superintendent of Schools and Monterey County Board of Education partially agree with this finding.

-The (TK-6th) Alisal Union School District is one of seven feeder districts that enter the Salinas Union High School District.
+There are seven feeder districts that enter the Salinas Union High School District with some students entering at seventh grade and others entering at ninth grade.
 Coordination among the districts' academic programs is important.
-While each district is responsible for its own curriculum which is approved by its local school board, matriculation from the elementary districts to the high school district ensures continuity in the students' educational preparation.
+While each district is responsible for its own curriculum which is approved by its local school board, articulation from the elementary districts to the high school district ensures continuity in the students' educational preparation.

-Currently, Alisal Union School District has been working collaboratively to articulate its programs with corresponding secondary school districts, and has plans to deepen the coordination of its programs to ensure that all students entering middle schools are equally prepared.
+Currently, the districts have been working collaboratively to articulate their programs and have plans to deepen the coordination of their programs to ensure that all students entering middle schools are equally prepared.